Always Best Care Senior Services logo

 Excellent

 Always Best Care Senior Services earns an Excellent Stability Score.
-Three-year turnover of 0.71% is well below the typical franchise (around 6%).
-Out of 5 total exits across the three reported years, terminations dominated with 4, alongside 1 non-renewal, no franchisor buybacks, and no ceased operations.
+Three-year turnover of 1.46% is well below the typical franchise (around 6%) and sits near the lowest-churn 10% of franchises.
+Out of 11 total exits, terminations dominated with 10, alongside 1 non-renewal, no franchisor buybacks, and no ceased operations.

-The dominance of terminations suggests franchisor-initiated exits, which can mean operators struggled with the model or that the franchisor enforces standards aggressively.
-Still, prospective buyers should speak with current and former franchisees, review Item 17 for clarity on termination triggers, and ask the franchisor for examples of support and recovery where units underperformed.
+The dominance of terminations points to franchisor-initiated exits, which may indicate operators struggled with the model or that the franchisor enforces standards aggressively.
+That pattern suggests prospective buyers should probe how support, training, and remediation are handled when units underperform, request examples of recovery timelines and outcomes, and ask how frequently support interventions succeed in returning a location to sustainable operation.
+Also review Item 17 termination triggers and interview current and former franchisees about enforcement and recovery experiences.
 For prospective franchisees, this is among the strongest retention profiles in franchising.

 Unit Growth Analysis